Preregistration

 - Research design/Operationalization (research questions and type of measurement, sampling strategy, sample size planning, recruitment, etc.)

-- Process of data collection (tools: interview structure, focus group discussion guide, etc., stopping criteria, type of data collected)
+- Process of data collection (tools: interview guide, observation guide, etc., stopping criteria, type of data collected)

 - Codes (code development, different versions of code structure and round/s of triangulation, final codebook, etc.)